bertrandchenal/tanker/README.md

         ['name']    # The fields we want to map
     )

-So now we can add write to the database:
+So now we can write to the database:

     countries = [['Belgium'], ['France']]
     country_view.write(countries)